 Smoked paprika effectively imitates the typical bright-yellow color of turmeric while the mace will add taste and flavor to the food.

 In the end, turmeric is a must-have ingredient in every kitchen.
+And we’ve mentioned a lot of alternatives to turmeric in cooking.

 Given its ability to improve the color, taste, and flavor of food, and its incredible health benefits, it’s no wonder turmeric is widely used in a variety of dishes and other food items.